Weakening Raymond soaks southwestern Mexico, no serious damage

 Last month the country suffered its worst flooding since records began when storms Manuel and Ingrid converged from the Pacific and the Gulf of Mexico, killing more than 150 people and causing damage estimated at around $6 billion.

+About 5,700 people are still living in shelters in Acapulco due to the impact of the storms, according to the local government.

-Torrential rains brought down hotel occupancy rates in the Acapulco last month and flooded the resort's airport, stranding thousands of tourists.
+Torrential rains brought hotel occupancy rates in the beach resort to record lows last month and flooded Acapulco's airport, stranding thousands of tourists.
 The city's airport was operating normally on Tuesday, authorities said.